mantrabrain/yatra/readme.txt

 6. Smart Tags for email message

+7. PayPal payment gateway

+8. My account section

+9. Seperated customer section

-7. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
+10. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
 So if you have any suggestion or feature request please send us at mantrabrain@gmail.com or directly via this [link](https://mantrabrain.com/request-new-feature/).

 == Shortcodes ==
 * <pre>[yatra_checkout]</pre> : Shortcode for checkout page
 * <pre>[yatra_cart]</pre> : Shortcode for cart page
+* <pre>[yatra_my_account]</pre> : Shortcode for my account page

 == Smart Tags ==
 * {{home_url}} : Get home page url